Tuesday, October 30, 2018

 The Healthcare Journey of Elias A.

-Elias A. was experiencing the perfect storm of bad health and lack of access to culturally competent healthcare.
+The team quickly found that Elias was experiencing the perfect storm of bad health and lack of access to culturally competent healthcare.
 The 71-year-old Hispanic man had end-stage renal disease, uncontrolled diabetes and high blood pressure.
 He also was suffering from undiagnosed depression with social and cultural factors impacting his overall health.

 In addition to his poor physical health, Elias’s Spanish language preference and limited English-language skills created provider-patient communication challenges.
 He was experiencing cultural barriers and was not educated about his medical condition, which was worsening.
 Within a six-month timeframe, he’d been in the hospital five times.
 His body fluids kept building up, yet he was no longer urinating.
 Because he was an infrequent patient at the dialysis center, the visits only made him feel sicker.
 And he wasn’t following a treatment plan, so the local dialysis centers stopped seeing him.